leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 ### Monolith

 The monolithic architecture makes sense for simple and lightweight applications.
 Even today, it is still applicable.
 Monolithic architecture can be horizontally scaled via `X-axis`.
 It usually the same data models/data store for all components running in a single process.
-The `Z-axis` is also applicable but sometimes the effect is limited by lack of `Y-axis` scaling.
+The `Z-axis` scaling is also applicable but sometimes the effect is limited by lack of `Y-axis` scaling.
 In the monolith view of the world, the inter-communication for subsystems is pretty easy, as it was an in-process space function call.
 There are not many upstream dependencies.
 We usually hardcode the configuration into a property file, put a load balancer in front of it and we scale horizontally by adding more monoliths.

 Monolith has a number of benefits, When the application in **smaller codebase** phase: